 This is dangerous, because it reinforces a power hierarchy where a democratically unaccountable organisation (the European Union) can control the parameters of what decisions the British population have a say in.
-British law become increasingly distanced from changes in the values of the British population.
+British law becomes increasingly distanced from changes in the values of the British population.
 When this happens, people feel disconnected from the country they live in, a situation that greatly damages social cohesion.
 A population can’t believe in the laws and institutions of its own country, if it knows there’s no point in trying to change anything that international organisations have decided beforehand.
 This is especially true if those decisions involve rights packages and internet regulation directives infused with equity ideology, ideology the internet using British public may not share.5

 This equity ideology presents itself as the moral conscience of Britain, advocating policies that make the UK more compassionate, and supposedly improve the lives of the working classes.
 Yet this is a smokescreen for the true raison d’être of all equity politics; to protect minorities from the majority population.
 This anti-majoritarianism ironically gives the British working classes good reason to doubt that the 21st Left is truly “for the many, not the few.”6

 In British Labour Party campaigns, figures like Jeremy Corbyn routinely tout the left as an ideology committed to taking financial power away from a minority of billionaires, redistributing it to both the pocket books and social services benefitting those who are not well off.
 This populist message is self-undermining for the British Left, precisely because it always plays second fiddle to an aggressive social politics which, in paranoid and punitive fashion, scolds ordinary people both for their bad habits and unacknowledged privileges.